karishma-lakhoo/Campus-Eats/README.md

 ## Introduction

-CampusEats is a delivery app that streamlines the process of ordering and delivering food within the [Your University] campus.
+CampusEats is a delivery app that streamlines the process of ordering and delivering food within the Wits University campus.
 Users can register, log in, and switch between user and delivery person roles.
 The app utilizes Kudu credits for transactions and offers real-time order tracking.
 Drivers receive notifications for incoming orders, which they can accept or reject.

 ## Features